rojan-abolhasani/Order-in-Chaos-Understanding-Criminal-Patterns-in-Germany/README.md

   - **Victims**: Provides information on victims, including their sex and their number per offence distinguished by age categories.

+  - **Development**: Includes information about case numbers and clearance rates compared to the previous year.

 ## Reproducing the Analysis